7 Things To See and Do While Visiting Fort Wayne, Indiana

 A VIP ticket is required to shop the first two days of the sale.
 Purchase yours in advance as they sell out quickly.
 A ticket is not required to shop on the last two days, but be prepared to wait in line for hours to enter or checkout.
 This annual Vera Bradley sale contributes $5 million to Fort Wayne’s economy.

-#7 Get Your Ancestry On!
+#5 Get Your Ancestry On

 Fort Wayne’s Genealogy Center is on the second floor of the downtown public library.
 Do not be deceived by its location; this is the second largest database of public records in the world.
 Experienced staff members will help you trace your family heritage using 500,000 books, microfilm, and online resources.
 Tourists are visiting Fort Wayne just to visit this Genealogy Center; it is that impressive.

-#8 Brush Up Your Art Education at the Fort Wayne Museum of Art
+#6 Brush Up Your Art Education

 The Fort Wayne Museum of Art (FWMOA) has a gorgeous focal piece of hanging Chihuily glassware.
 The museum is home to both permanent exhibits (American Brilliant Cut Glass items) as well as changing ones.
 The photography exhibit “Sharon”, taken by the father of a girl with disabilities, is sure to invoke strong feelings.
 There is even a Sensory Friendly Space with the “Sharon” exhibit.
 While small in size, the Fort Wayne Museum of Art packs a powerful punch with their wide offerings.

-#9 Indulge Yourself in Decadent Chocolates
+#7 Indulge in Decadent Chocolates

 DeBrand Fine Chocolates is a tasty Fort Wayne staple.
 This gorgeous jewelry store looking eatery serves everything chocolate: decadent handmade truffles, classic chocolates, ice cream desserts, and cookies.
 I recommend the Very Cherry Tasting Bars and Hot Chocolate on Spoon & Marshmallows.
 Pure heaven!
 No room in your suitcase to take some chocolates home?
 You can shop DeBrand Find Chocolates online.